devgithubs/HIVE/tests.md

 | add_task.HTML | None | Yes |
 | annual_leave.HTML | None | Yes |
 | edit_entitlements.HTML | None | Yes |

+### Python

+PEP8 Validation.

+All linting errors were corrected to be fully PEP8 complient.

+A warning rermains in the console "env imported but unused" but these are in fact used, they are just concealed for security.

 ## Bugs/Issues